-- Our school Local Offer can be found on our school website (Regulation 53, Part 4) www.lavant.w-sussex.sch.uk - This links directly to the school's statutory requirement to provide a SEND Information Report; Regulation 51, Part 3, section 69(3)(a) of the Act - The school has links with other agencies to support the family and pupil - Our admission arrangements can they be found on the school website - We ensure SEND children are able to access exams and other assessments and the headteacher is responsible for this in our school - We ensure careful transition from class to class, across key stages and to another school - including Secondary School.
+- Our school Local Offer can be found on our school website (Regulation 53, Part 4) www.lavant.w-sussex.sch.uk - This links directly to the school's statutory requirement to provide a SEND Information Report; Regulation 51, Part 3, section 69(3)(a) of the Act

+- The school has links with other agencies to offer further support to the family and pupil - Our admission arrangements can be found on the school website - We ensure SEND children are able to access exams and other assessments and the headteacher is responsible for this in our school - We ensure careful transition from class to class, across key stages and to another school including secondary school.
 These discussions take place between class teachers and SENDCO.
-At secondary transfer additional arrangements are made for the child to ensure a smooth transition - The schools policy on managing the medical conditions of pupils can be found on the school website
+At secondary transfer additional arrangements are made for the child to ensure a smooth transition - The school's policy on managing the medical conditions of pupils can be found on the school website